Night Stalkers (song)

 "Night Stalkers" is a song by American thrash metal band Megadeth.
 The song was released on July 22, 2022, as the second single from their sixteenth studio album, The Sick, the Dying... and the Dead!.
-The song features rapper Ice-T on guest vocals roughly halfway through the song.
+The song features rapper Ice-T on guest vocals.

 Music and lyrics

-On the song's lyrical content, frontman Dave Mustaine said, "It’s a brutal song.
-‘Night Stalkers’ is about the 160th Battalion with the United States Army, and it’s all the black-ops helicopters that go in at night — nobody knows they’re there; they’re in, they’re out.
+On the song's lyrical content, frontman Dave Mustaine said, "It's a brutal song.
+'Night Stalkers' is about the 160th Battalion with the United States Army, and it's all the black-ops helicopters that go in at night — nobody knows they're there; they're in, they're out.
 And I had my buddy Ice-T join me on a part in the middle of it, because Ice was a ranger for the army, and he did two tours over in Afghanistan, I think it was."

-Mustaine also commented, "I think that’s the fastest song we’ve ever done – 190 bpm... the song... needed that frantic pace because Night Stalker is a secret helicopter division of the military.
-They fly missions at night and no one knows what they’re gonna do until it happens."
+Mustaine also commented, "I think that's the fastest song we've ever done – 190 bpm... the song... needed that frantic pace because Night Stalker is a secret helicopter division of the military.
+They fly missions at night and no one knows what they're gonna do until it happens."